kev5655/practiceProject_react_serieBook/README.md

 > For the project to work, a security configuration must be made and the application.properties may need to be adjusted.
 > If you want the security configuration you can contact me
+> You need to update the application.properties files of the Spring Backend

 ## Installation
-> In the frontend folder, execute the installation command
+> In the front-end folder, execute the installation command

 `npm install`